 Eurostars supports international innovative projects led by research and development- performing small- and medium-sized enterprises (R&D-performing SMEs).
 With its bottom-up approach, Eurostars supports the development of rapidly marketable innovative products, processes and services that help improve the daily lives of people around the world.
 Eurostars has been carefully developed to meet the specific needs of SMEs.
 It is an ideal first step in international cooperation, enabling small businesses to combine and share expertise and benefit from working beyond national borders.

-The signing of the Eurostars-2 MOU between the South African Department of Science and Technology (DST) and the EUREKA Secretariat (ESE) addresses the strategic objective: to access international knowledge, capacities and resources, in order to enhance South Africa’s national STI capabilities.
+The signing of the Eurostars-2 MOU between the South African Department of Science and Innovation (DSI) and the EUREKA Secretariat (ESE) addresses the strategic objective: to access international knowledge, capacities and resources, in order to enhance South Africa’s national STI capabilities.
 Specifically it will assist the Department to attain the strategic target to increase the number of South African Research, Development and Innovation (RDI) Small Medium Enterprises (SME) participation in business led European Union (EU) funding research programmes.
-The agreement will be implemented by the DST with the involvement of key DST entities.
+The agreement will be implemented by the DSI with the involvement of key DSI entities.

 The Eurostars-2 programme is aimed at promoting and supporting the participation of Research and Development (R&D) performing SMEs in transnational research with a strong focus in job creation, economic growth and competiveness.
 The programme contributes to the Horizon 2020 (H2020) goal of accelerating and the development of technologies and innovations that will underpin future businesses and strengthen EU innovative SMEs to world leading companies.
 It is jointly implemented by 34 Eurostars-2 participating states, partner countries and the EU.
 The list of Eurostars-2 members is attached at Tag B. Most of the Eurostars-2 partners are also members of the EUREKA network and Eurostars-2 calls are launched through the H2020 portal.